emilyshea94/Java-Bean/README.md

 this challenge was quite challenging for me as I had to move around code several times.
 A simple missing semi-colon would throw me off for a while.
 I got frustrated because my CSS and java was not showing up in my index.html for a while so I had to move around my files in VS code.
 That set me back a bit.
+Update, somehow index.html got messed up again because I was tweaking the code and I didnt have enough time before submitting to fix it again.